fmauquie/react-angular/README.md

 This may break AngularTemplate, so you need to test it before shipping!

-If you're using `ngReact` to embed React components in AngularJS, you do not need to worry, as react-angular takes care of ensuring it has everything it needs.
+If you're using `ngReact` to embed React components in AngularJS, and declared it when adding the react-angular module to your dependencies, you do not need to worry: react-angular takes care of ensuring it has everything it needs.

 If you are using `ReactDOM.render()` in a custom directive, you need to wrap your React root component in a HOC and provide the directive scope to it: